alvachien/library/README.md

-# library
+# libraryapi
-An application for library: books, movies
+An API for library: books, person, and movies.

 # Credits
 - Spring Boot